 Please note that Kumamoto Castle is currently under renovation after suffering serious damage in the 2016 eartquake.
 The inner grounds are currently closed to the public, but it is possible to look at the massive fortress from the outside.
-The interior of the castle's main keep is scheduled to reopen to the public in spring 2021, while the rest of the grounds are expected to require about 20 years to be fully repaired.
+The interior of the castle's main keep has reopened to the public in April 2021, while the rest of the grounds are expected to require about 20 years to be fully repaired.